Decision Atlas

 How the same business question changes across countries, laws, entities, and norms.

-My company only works when I am in the room.
+My company only works when I am present.

 Now we have an actual plug.
 Not "leadership optimization."
 Not "organizational excellence."
 The owner cannot step away without the business getting softer, slower, or stranger.